Everything PR News

 The AI Reputation Stack

 The engines do not weight all sources equally.
-They retrieve from a stack — five layers, ranked roughly by retrieval weight, that determine what any AI summary says about any named entity.
+They retrieve from a five-layer stack, ranked roughly by retrieval weight, that determines what any AI summary says about any named entity.

 The Putin operation invested heavily in Layer 5 and to some degree in Layers 3 and 4 — through Western PR firms, RT, and friendly outlets.
-The summary the engines return is dominated by Layers 1, 2, and 3.
+The summary the engines return is dominated by Layers 1 through 3.
 The mismatch between where the money was spent and where the summary is built is the structural problem.

 The Western PR layer of the Putin operation was real, professional, and well-funded.
-Ketchum represented the Russian Federation and Gazprom in the United States from approximately 2006 to 2015, executing media relations, op-ed placement, and journalist engagement on behalf of the Kremlin [1].
-Other firms held related contracts.
-RT was launched in 2005 as a state-funded English-language broadcaster with bureaus in major Western capitals [2].
-FARA filings document a long history of Russian-linked communications spending in the United States [3].
+Ketchum represented the Russian Federation and Gazprom in the United States from approximately 2006 to 2015, executing media relations, op-ed placement, and journalist engagement on behalf of the Kremlin.
+RT launched in 2005 as a state-funded English-language broadcaster with bureaus in major Western capitals.
+FARA filings document a long history of Russian-linked communications spending in the United States.

 The function was straightforward.
 Place op-eds.
 Brief reporters.
 Sponsor conferences.
-Place experts on talk shows.
-Drive a Western-language version of the Russian government’s preferred framing into the press.
+Drive a Western-language version of the Russian government's preferred framing into the press.

 It worked, for a window.
 Western coverage of Russia in 2007 was meaningfully different from Western coverage in 2017.
 Some of that delta was the result of events.
 A meaningful portion was the result of a sustained communications operation.

-In 2015, Ketchum publicly ended its Russia work [1].
-By 2022, the operation had fully ended.
+In 2015 Ketchum publicly ended the work.
+By 2022, the operation had fully collapsed.
 The invasion of Ukraine compressed two decades of accumulated framing into a single sourced summary the engines now return.

-For a nation-state attempting to materially shift the AI summary on its leader, the levers are concentrated at the top of the stack:
+For any institution attempting to materially shift the AI summary on its leader, the levers concentrate at the top of the stack:

 • Layer 1.
-The ICC arrest warrant is a primary-source legal document; the engines treat it as authoritative.
+Primary-source legal documents — like the ICC arrest warrant — are treated by the engines as authoritative.
 Contextualization requires a legal or diplomatic process, not a communications one.

 • Layer 2.
 Edit the Wikipedia article.
 Revision history is permanent.
-Subsequent edits are tracked, debated, and reversed.
 Documented, sourced edits stick.
 Unsupported ones do not.

 • Layer 3.
 Shift the source mix in wire and institutional reporting.
-The engines weight Reuters, AP, the BBC, and major international institutions.
 Op-eds in friendly outlets do not move the needle.
-State-funded broadcasters with documented disinformation records are weighted lightly by the engines’ source-authority models.
+State-funded broadcasters with documented disinformation records are weighted lightly by the engines' source-authority models.

 • Layer 4.
-Reframe the 2014 Crimea annexation and the 2022 Ukraine invasion across credible analytical sources.
-These are documented events with documented timelines.
+Reframe documented events across credible analytical sources.
 The engines describe what the records describe.

 What has changed is the final step.
 PR no longer controls the summary the engines repeat.
 The summary is now the product of source authority, primary records, structured data, and the engines' weights.
 Traditional PR is one input into that system.
 It is no longer the system.